Central Subway (San Francisco): Schedule

-Also in December 2017, the Central Subway Program Director, John Funghi, announced he will leave the project for Caltrain, where he will head the Peninsula Corridor Electrification Project starting in February 2018.
-In April 2018, SFMTA announced that excavation was complete for Chinatown station, which will be the last station to be completed for Central Subway in mid-2019.
+Also in December 2017, the Central Subway Program Director, John Funghi, announced he would leave the project for Caltrain, where he headed the Peninsula Corridor Electrification Project starting in February 2018.
+In April 2018, SFMTA announced that excavation was complete for Chinatown station, which was expected to be the last station completed for the Central Subway in mid-2019.
 The other underground stations, Yerba Buena/Moscone and Union Square, were scheduled to be completed by the end of 2018 ahead of the then-scheduled December 2019 start of revenue service.

 SFMTA noted that of 37 schedule updates submitted by Tutor Perini between December 2014 and December 2017, 21 were rejected "due to multiple and repetitive issues that vary from incorrect working sequences to unrealistic forecasted completion dates to artificially steering the schedule longest path through certain portions of the project".
 Contrary to TPC's claims, SFMTA stated that ground conditions were as expected from preliminary surveys, but TPC's "mining productivity has not been as planned" and directed TPC to develop a recovery schedule.
 In January 2018, for example, TPC modified their construction sequence at Chinatown station and were able to shave 18 days off the schedule, changing the estimated revenue service date to November 22, 2019.
 By May 2019, the estimated opening had slipped to February 2020.
 In September 2019, it was announced that the opening was delayed yet again, this time to mid-2021.
 Another delay to late 2021 was announced in June 2020, followed by a further delay to 2022.

 In March 2021, Muni imposed a deadline for major construction to complete by March 31 as part of a settlement with TPC for work order modifications and other claims; in exchange, TPC would receive a $143 million payment.
 Test trains began operation in the subway in July 2021.
 By September 2021, construction was 98% complete.
 Installation of overhead line equipment at the junction with existing trackage at 4th and King took place in November 2021.